American Computer Science League: Regular season

 The Regular Season, in which individual students compete to get their school team qualified for the All-Star Contest, consists of four rounds.
 These rounds consist of a programming part and a written part.
 In the programming part, students have 72 hours to complete a program in any computer language to perform the given task.
 In the written part, students have a total of 30 minutes to answer 5 questions based on given topics.
 Students then receive a score of up to 10 points (5 for written and 5 for programming).
 For the Classroom Division, students receive 45 minutes to solve 10 written problems.
 For the Elementary Division, students have 30 minutes to solve 5 written problems.
 Prizes are awarded to top scoring teams and students based upon cumulative scores after the fourth contest.

-All-Star contest
+Finals contest

-The All-Star Contest is held at a different location every year.
-Teams are given four hours to earn up to 60 (40 for Junior Division) points by successfully completing various programs.
-Individuals are then given one hour (45 minutes for Junior Division) to take a 12 (8 for Junior Division) question multiple choice test based on the categories of the written questions in the Regular Season rounds.
-The scores of the programming and the team's individual scores are added together to determine the winners.
-Prizes are given to teams with the highest scores and individuals based on their performance on the multiple choice test.
+The Finals Contest is held online on the Saturday of Memorial Day weekend each year.
+Top students are invited to participate in the contest.
+Students in the Junior, Intermediate, and Senior divisions start in the morning with a 3-hour block in which to solve 2 programming problems.
+All divisions have a one-hour quiz (20 multiple choice questions) on topics that are covered in the written questions in the Regular Season rounds.
+The scores of the programming and theory sections are added together to determine the winners in each division.